emotic-io/emotic/README.md

 ## Decentralized marketplace
 ## Agents might have customer facing avatars with emotional behaviour
 ## Agents can have long term memory of customer interaction using RAG or Fine-tuning models
-## Agents can join meeting rooms like Plinken over WebRTC and blog and broadcast content
+## Agent avatars join meeting rooms like Plinken over WebRTC and blog and broadcast content
+## Agent avatars can participate in Metaverse or virtual world events

 <PRE>
 Emotic request over Nostr NIP-01